 Even though I prefer a savory breakfast, when I make a cake (usually healthy and sugar-free), I like to have it for breakfast with a cup of green tea.

 A typical Italian breakfast at a bar can simply involve a cappuccino and croissant.
 Depending on the bar, there are plenty of types of coffee you can order in Italy.
 Some of the alternative drinks you can find are cappuccino made with soy milk and regular coffee or ginseng coffee, several types of coffee, caffellatte which is milk with some coffee (if you ask for a “latte” you will be given a cup with only milk), marocchino (coffee with milk and chocolate) and mocaccino (coffee with milk cream) and tea.

 Most Italians have also something to eat with their drink, and at a bar or coffee shop, you can choose from several pastries, cookies, and pieces of cake and tarts.
-Obviously, a café or a bistro will have a bigger choice than a bar and you can really go crazy with your croissant with plenty of versions such as vegan, wholegrain, empty or filled with cream, chocolate or jam.
+Obviously, a café or a bistro will have a bigger choice than a bar and you can really go crazy with your croissant with plenty of versions such as vegan, wholegrain, empty or filled with cream, chocolate, jam, or honey.